masterkey-07/Obsidian-Knowlodge/Computer Science/Artificial Intelligence/Models/Transform Model/Attention is All you Need.md

 While for small values of $d_k$ the two mechanisms perform similarly, [[Additive Attention]] outperforms [[Dot-Product Attention]] without scaling for larger values of $d_k$ [^3].

-We suspect that for large values of $d_k$ , the dot products grow large in magnitude, pushing the [[softmax function]] into regions where it has extremely small gradients [^4].
+We suspect that for large values of $d_k$ , the dot products grow large in magnitude, pushing the [[Softmax Function]] into regions where it has extremely small gradients [^4].

 To counteract this effect, we scale the dot products by $\frac{1}{\sqrt{d_k}}$.